-Developmental Services Ontario (DSO) is the first point of contact when looking for information on how to access services such as funding, housing and programs.
+Developmental Services Ontario (DSO) is the

+first point of contact when looking for information on how to access services such as funding, housing and programs.

-- The DSO helps adults with developmental disabilities connect to services and supports within their communities.
-Wherever you live in Ontario, DSO can help you connect with: residential supports, caregiver respite, community participation supports (such as for volunteering or employment), professional and specialized services, the passport program and person-directed planning, and various other supports to assist individuals with disabilities to become more involved in their communities. - Individuals can begin the application process at age 16, with parental consent, however must be 18 years of age to receive services. - To apply, individuals must have proof that they live in Ontario, proof of date of birth and will need a copy of a psychological assessment.
+- Individuals can begin the application process at age 16, with parental consent, however must be 18 years of age to receive services. - To apply, individuals must have proof that they live in Ontario, proof of date of birth and will need a copy of a psychological assessment.
 When filling out the application form, be sure to request Passport funding.